 Funding was a challenge in delivering all CRPs: After an initial boom following the initial reform and in response to the food price crisis, funding has steadily declined since 2014.
 Few donors have committed to multi-year central funding for programs as a whole, although the ones that have are significant.
 Funding has been unpredictable, with a frequent lack of clarity about donor commitments at the time of budgeting.
-Receipt of income was delayed due to both inconsistent receipt from donors and late reporting by CRPs.
+Receipt of income was delayed due to both inconsistent receipt from donors in some cases due to delays in reporting, but often due to the misalignment of CRP annual report submissions and donor planning cycles, resulting in donors not having necessary information on hand to make timely allocation decisions.
 Budget volatility and the influence of donor funding affected program priorities, and cuts have taken a toll on partnerships, but the handling of budget cuts has generally been effective.